DataContext initalization

 To create a custom method, create and register a custom handler and define a custom request and response.
 Requests should be inherited from the Request class, and responses should be inherited from the Response class.

 Call the List method to return an array of entity objects from the meta-class.
-See the Filtering and sorting.
+See the [Filter and sort](🔗).

 Entity objects used in your applications can be either typed or untyped.
 However, BF has other tools to support typed entity objects, with which programming is easier and less error-prone.

 To use typed entity objects: